SystemsGenetics/GEMmaker/docs/examples.rst

 - ``fpkm``: Two-column version of the ``ga`` file with only gene and FPKM value.
 - ``tpm``: Two-column version of the ``ga`` file with only gene and TPM value.

-The other directories are the ``reports`` directory and the ``GEM`` directory.
 The ``reports`` directory will contain a ``multiqc_report.html`` file that provides several statistics about the run.

 .. figure:: /images/MultiQC_Report.png
   :alt: MultiQC_Report

 Figure 1: Image of the start of the report for the example run when run with Hisat2.

-The ``GEMs`` directory contains the final gene-expression matrices (GEMs), in raw, TPM and FPKM form.
-These can be used as input to other analyses.

-The output of GEMmaker can be used for several different analyses.
-The FPKM files can be combined into an expression matrix and then visualized using a heatmap.
-The heatmap below consists of the FPKM values from the local examples divided by 1000.
+The ``GEMs`` directory contains the final gene-expression matrices (GEMs) in raw, TPM and FPKM form.
+These GEMs can be used as input to other analyses such as WGCNA and KINC.
+They can also be visualized as heatmaps -- the heatmap below consists of the FPKM values (divided by 1000) from the local examples.
 We can see that ``gene_Zeta`` remained constant across all three samples, ``gene_Beta`` decreased, and ``gene_Alpha`` increased.

 .. figure:: /images/heatmap.png
   :alt: heatmap